Use wired Ethernet for real-time control

 | Parabolic dish | Very narrow beam | 20+ dBi | Long-distance backhaul |

 Wireless in OT serves specific use cases: mobile HMIs, maintenance laptops, asset tracking, and sensor data collection.
-It does not replace wired connections for real-time control.
+Wireless does not replace wired connections for real-time control.

 PROFINET RT operates at Layer 2 with EtherType 0x8892.
-Standard Wi-Fi adds variable latency (1 to 10 ms per hop) and jitter that violates PROFINET RT cycle time requirements (typically 1 to 4 ms).
+Standard Wi-Fi adds variable latency (1 to 10 ms per hop) and jitter that violates PROFINET RT cycle time requirements (1 to 4 ms in typical deployments).
 PROFINET IRT, which requires sub-millisecond determinism, is incompatible with Wi-Fi entirely.
 Use wired Ethernet for all PROFINET connections.

 | Standard | Frequency | Topology | Use Case |